 Never ever, ever…

-If you want more information about bed sharing, room sharing, co-sleeping, or just are seeking general knowledge about family sleeping arrangements, then here are three links that can help you!
+If you want more information about bed sharing, room sharing, co-sleeping, or just are seeking general knowledge about family sleeping arrangements, then here are three links that can help you!- KellyMom on Co-sleeping and Bed Sharing—Includes an abundance of links to other resources, as well.

 There is no one “right” way to do this parenting thing, so if you’re considering bed sharing or maybe bed sharing has chosen you, then safety is what is important!
 Finding what works for your family is what’s important and remembering that all children are different is helpful, as well.